JimmyL76/LittleGPU/README.md

 ## Overview

 This project implements a simplified GPU architecture with the purpose of being an introduction to how modern GPUs work.
 It supports parallel execution of a compute kernel across multiple cores using thread blocks and warps.
 The instructions are based on a more advanced RISC-V RV32I ISA based on [smol-gpu](https://github.com/Grubre/smol-gpu).
-Much of this project is heavily inspired by [tiny-gpu](https://github.com/adam-maj/tiny-gpu) and [smol-gpu](https://github.com/Grubre/smol-gpu), so I'd recommend checking those projects out if you're curious about some more background and general details on GPU architecture.
+Much of this project is inspired by [tiny-gpu](https://github.com/adam-maj/tiny-gpu) and [smol-gpu](https://github.com/Grubre/smol-gpu), so I'd recommend checking those projects out if you're curious about some more background and general details on GPU architecture.

 ## Features

-- **Multi-Core SIMT Architecture**: Multiple processing cores executing warps in parallel
-- **Multiprocessor Threading Model**: Organized execution using blocks and warps
+- **Multiprocessor Threading Model**: Organized execution using blocks and 32-thread warps
-- **Custom Instruction Set**: GPU-specific operations optimized for parallel computation
 - **Memory Controller**: Multi-channel memory interface with round-robin-like arbitration
-- **C++ Assembler Toolchain**: Complete development environment for GPU kernels
+- **C++ Assembler Toolchain**: Translates assembly for GPU kernels
-- **Warp-Based Execution**: 32-thread warps with shared program counter
-- **Synthesizable Design**: Clean SystemVerilog implementation targeting FPGA platforms

 ## Architecture